james-yf/Uni/cs2521/Notes/Makefiles.md

 ` gcc -E source.c ` To run the preprocessing step

-> the output is a modified source code file with all the "#" lines resolved
+> the output is a modified source file with all the "#" lines resolved

 2.